labspiral/sirius2/README.md

 **5. How to use ?**

- - Copy all files and subdirectories at 'bin' to your working(or output) directory
+ - Copy all files and sub-directories at 'bin' to your working(or output) directory
  - Add reference 'spirallab.sirius2.dll', 'spirallab.sirius2.winforms.dll', 'OpenTK.dll'(optional) into your project